AmadeusITGroup/HttpSessionReplacer/README.md

 Redis support includes both single instance, sentinel based and cluster modes.
 Two session expiration strategies are available when using Redis.
-One is based on Redis notifications, and antoher on sorted sets (ZRANGE).
+One is based on Redis notifications, and another on sorted sets (ZRANGE).

 Useful links: